JuroUhlar/link-checker/README.md

 ## Limitations

 > [!WARNING]
-> While useful, this is just an internal prototype and a work in progress.
+> While useful, this is still just an internal prototype and a work in progress.

 * Fingerprint.com is only checked for links to our resources and GitHub, external links trigger too many false positives for now.
 * Link [text fragments](https://developer.mozilla.org/en-US/docs/Web/URI/Fragment/Text_fragments) are not checked.